an1n-dya/Capstone/README.md

 1. Login to your account
 2. Click "Create Event" in the navigation
 3. Fill in event details including sport type, skill level, and location
-4. Use the Google Maps autocomplete to select a venue
-5. Set participant limits and upload an optional image
+4. Set participant limits and upload an optional image
-6. Submit the form to create your event
+5. Submit the form to create your event

 ### Joining an Event
 1. Browse events on the homepage